Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 Where chaga lags behind lion's mane is at the human clinical trial level.
 Well-designed, double-blind, placebo-controlled RCTs in healthy humans are rare for chaga.
 This is a common pattern in the medicinal mushroom field — in-vitro promise precedes human trial investment by years or decades.

-• Antioxidant activity: Chaga extract demonstrably reduces oxidative stress markers in cell and animal models
+• Antioxidant activity: Chaga extract has been shown to reduce oxidative stress markers in cell and animal models

-• Immune modulation: Polysaccharides stimulate macrophage and natural killer cell activity in laboratory studies
+• Immune modulation: Some laboratory studies suggest polysaccharides may stimulate macrophage and natural killer cell activity

-• Anti-inflammatory properties: Triterpenes and betulinic acid reduce inflammatory cytokine expression in animal models
+• Traditionally used to support general wellbeing: Some research indicates triterpenes and betulinic acid may reduce inflammatory cytokine expression in animal models

 • Gut health: Preliminary evidence suggests prebiotic effects supporting beneficial gut bacteria